Stuttering (Fefe Dobson song): Music video

 The video was directed by Alan Ferguson.
 It premiered October 29, 2010.
 The video begins with Dobson questioning a hotel manager (a French cowboy) about her boyfriend and she thinks he is covering for him, she then sees a man she believes is him.
 As she walks to his hotel room she sings.
 Once she gets there she puts on a leather jacket (owned by the man's girlfriend), then the girlfriend comes into the room and the music stops while she says, "Who the hell are you!" and Dobson retorts, "Who the hell are you?"
 Just then the man gets out of the shower and Dobson realizes that she does not know him.
 She then proceeds to run out of the hotel room and takes off the jacket, when the French cowboy grabs her and yells at her for 'bringing a lot of business but not paying' and she starts to remember a party that she went to and cheated on her boyfriend.
-The video than flashes back to Dobson being in a car that crashed causing her to have amnesia.
+The video then flashes back to Dobson being in a car that crashed causing her to have amnesia.
 As she gets out of the overheated car and walks away, she talks about amnesia leading "to a really bad stomachache" and admits that she is the one "that needed to be held accountable".